paxfeline/hearsay/build-journal.md

 If a top-level child of your component has a `slot` attribute that matches the `name` attribute of a `<slot>` element in your component's source (i.e. it's shadow DOM), it will be rendered in that slot.

-Slots can also have default content, in case the component has no (matching) child elements.
+Named slots can have default content, in case the component has no children with matching `slot` attributes.

 hearsay components have a `slot()` method that can be used to programmatically fill slots.
 It takes the following parameters:
 - slot: "slot" for the default slot, or a slot's `name`.